In Denmark, students can receive financial support (SU) during their studies.

 Check whether the study programme for which you wish to receive SU is on the list of programmes of higher education that are pre-approved for SU – the so-called "fast track list”.
 If the programme is not on the list, you must apply to have it included on the list at the same time as you apply for SU for studies abroad.

-SU for foreign nationals
+Educational support for foreign nationals

 Danish SU for foreign nationals